therealsatya/15440web/_pages/about.md

 We will be looking for the following things:

+Documentation
-* Documentation:  Good documentation is important: for yourself in the future, for other maintainers of the code, and in this context, for the graders who will be looking at your code.
+: Good documentation is important: for yourself in the future, for other maintainers of the code, and in this context, for the graders who will be looking at your code.
 Don't feel the need to document every line of code (as good code should also be self-documenting in a sense), but it is usually good to highlight the general usage and purpose of each function, as well as large or complex blocks of code.
 It is also good practice to include a file header in each file, detailing how that file fits into the structure of the project as a whole.

+White-space
-* White-space:  Please be consistent.
+: Please be consistent.
 Please don't use tab 2 spaces some places then 4 in others.
 Be reasonable and use white-space to ensure your code is legible.

+Line Length
-* Line Length:  We will be reasonable about line length, as long as you are consistent and your line limits are reasonable (500 characters is not...
+: We will be reasonable about line length, as long as you are consistent and your line limits are reasonable (500 characters is not...
 80 or 120 characters is commonly used and accepted).

+Variable Names
-* Variable  Names: Your variable names should give a clear indication of what they represent or their usage case.
+: Your variable names should give a clear indication of what they represent or their usage case.

+Dead/Test Code
-* Dead/Test Code:  Try not to submit code that is littered with debug print statements or large commented chunks of code.
+: Try not to submit code that is littered with debug print statements or large commented chunks of code.
 It decreases readability and distracts from the code that will actually run in production.

+Design
-* Design:   Try to design your code and projects in such a way that it is reasonably modular.
+: Try to design your code and projects in such a way that it is reasonably modular.
 5000-line functions are generally a sign of poor design and will give you headaches later.

 Here is a [Google style guide](https://code.google.com/p/google-styleguide/) that may be helpful.